 Fibian Lukalo, and Sandra Joireman, "Kenyan Settlement Schemes: Past and Present," British Institute in Eastern Africa (BIEA) conference on Land Governance and Subnational Political Dynamics in Kenyan Politics, Nairobi, 7 June 2019.

 Juliette Crespin-Boucaud, Alexander Moradi, and Catherine Boone, "Land Reform, public goods, and poverty reduction in the long-run: Evidence from Kenya's settlement schemes,” prepared for the World Bank Land and Poverty Meeting, Washington DC., April 2020.

-Lukalo, Fibian, Robert Wayumba, et al. Kenya Settlement Schemes: First Mapping (Nairobi: National Land Commission of Kenya), forthcoming Sept.
-2020.
+Lukalo, Fibian, Robert Wayumba, et al. Kenya Settlement Schemes: First Mapping (Nairobi: National Land Commission of Kenya), Sept.
+2020. [link]

 Policy and Research Briefings:

 Lukalo and Kituo Cha Sheria (Legal Advice Centre).
 (2015).
 Know Your Land Rights. [link]

 Lukalo, Fibian, & Dokhe, Esterina.
 (2016).
 Gender and Land Rights.
 National Land Commission. [link]

 Lukalo and National Land Commission.
 (2017).
 Compendium of Land Matters: Basis for Priority in Research and Land Policy Implementation. [link]